Go to page content

 Ask your dentist how to upgrade your current oral hygiene routine.
 First, walk them through your usual step-by-step.
 Then, ask follow-up questions like: Should you switch to an electric toothbrush?
 Is there a special type of floss you should invest in?
 Are there dental products or brands you should avoid?
 Your dentist can even help you improve your brushing techniques!

-While many patients schedule dental appointments every six months, your dentist can provide a more personalised recommendation based on your needs.
-If you’re at a higher risk for serious conditions like gum disease, you might need to visit the clinic more frequently.
+While many patients schedule a dental checkup every six months, your dentist can provide a more personalised recommendation based on your needs.
+If you’re at a higher risk for serious conditions like gum disease, you might need more frequent visits.

-Always wanted to know if you’re dealing with halitosis (and your friends are just too nice to tell you)?
-Your dentist can provide a definitive answer, so get ready for the truth!
-But they can also help you pin down the cause, address the issue, and determine appropriate solutions.
+Have you always wanted to know if you have halitosis (bad breath), and your friends are just too polite to tell you?
+Your dentist can provide a definitive answer and help you pin down the cause, address the issue, and determine appropriate solutions.

-A successful dental checkup is not just about showing up.
-It also requires active participation.
-So, during your next appointment, ask your doctor about anything on your mind – no query is too big or too small!
-Consider the questions here as a starting point.
-And don’t worry; your dentist won’t bite.
+A successful dental checkup is not just about showing up and having a routine exam and cleaning.
+Sharing concerns during your next appointment will ensure your dentist provides you with the best possible dental care.
+Consider the advice here as a starting point.
+And don’t worry – your dentist won’t bite.

 References: